10 Book Dedication Examples to Help Your Next Book

 In this article, we’ll talk about what book dedications are, how they work, and cover some tips for how to write a great one.
 We’ll also give you some real examples of book dedications to get you brainstorming your own!

-What is a dedication in a book?
+What is a book dedication?

-A book dedication is exactly what it sounds like—it’s a small section, generally given its own page before the beginning of the book, where the author gives special mention, thanks, or acknowledgements to a certain person or group of people.
-To dedicate the book to this person or to these people is considered an honor—imagine having a statue dedicated to you, for example, or an entire building named for you.
+A book dedication is exactly what it sounds like—it’s a small section, generally given its own page before the beginning of the book, where the author gives special mention, thanks, or acknowledgments to a certain person or group of people.

-Some authors will also use this section to set a specific tone (especially in comedy writing) or to make a joke.
-There’s no hard and fast rule for what a dedication must include, except that it should be short, and it should come before the beginning of the book.
+There’s no hard and fast rule for what book dedications must include, except that they should be short, and should come before the beginning of the book.

 You also don’t have to include a book dedication if you don’t want to!
 It’s very common to do so, but there’s no rule that says you have to.

-Well, most obviously, there’s length.
-Dedications are meant to be short, succinct, and a sort of honorary gesture.
 You might dedicate your book to your partner because you love them, to a teacher who always believed in you, or to your hometown for giving you lots to work with.

-In the acknowledgements, however, you’re specifically thanking the people who helped you write the book.
 This may also include loved ones who provided emotional support during the writing process, but it’ll also include people like your editor, beta readers, friends who read your work at different stages of the process, professionals with whom you may have consulted, and so on.
-In this section, you’ll have more room to list these people and what you’re thankful to them for.

-1. Pick someone or something to dedicate the book to
+Pick someone or something to dedicate the book to

 This might sound obvious, but have someone or something in mind when you’re writing the book and when you start on the dedications.
-Some examples include: partners, spouses, children, teachers, siblings, close friends, places which inspired the book, parents or grandparents, and so on.

-Is there someone in your life who has inspired you to write, or has offered you special encouragement on your journey?
-Is there a particular place or period of time that’s inspired you?
 Dedications are often made to real, living people close to the author, but they don’t have to be.
 If you write historical fiction about a specific person or group of people, you might dedicate your book to them, for example.

 Some authors even take a more comedic approach to this and dedicate their books to people who might have bullied them.
 Spite is a powerful motivator, after all.
 This is something to be careful with, as you don’t really want to outright mock someone by name in your dedications, but something vague in a teasing tone can be funny.

-Having this person or thing in mind before you start writing can be a powerful motivator, too.
-When you’re stuck in a drafting slog or trapped in some hellish stage of revising, it’s nice to be able to reflect on the reason why you’re doing this in the first place.
+When you’re stuck in a writing rut or trapped in some hellish stage of revising, it’s nice to be able to reflect on the reason why you’re doing this in the first place.
 This will give you something pleasant to look back on during the process, and it’ll make it all the easier to write your dedication after the fact.

-2. Make it personal
+Make it personal

 You can choose to address the dedicated subject directly or write the dedication in the third person, but either way, you want to make it personal.

-Again, this should be the subject which has inspired or motivated you to write this book.
+Again, this should be the subject that has inspired or motivated you to write this book.
 This is already a powerfully personal connection to have with something—tap into that while you’re writing the dedication.
-Like I mentioned earlier, this is a great place to start an emotional connection with your audience, too.

 If you’re dedicating the book to someone with whom you have a ton of inside jokes and history, don’t be afraid to keep that dedication personal, even if this means your readership might not get it.
 It should be, first and foremost, for you and the dedicated subject.
-If you’re sincere, then the audience will pick up on that, even if they don’t necessarily ‘get’ every single thing you mention.

-3. Keep your target audience in mind
+Keep your target audience in mind

 While your dedication should be written with your dedicated subject as your first priority, you should also keep your audience in mind.
-If you’re writing a comedy, for example, this might be a chance to either offer a heartfelt dedication to show an emotional range, or to write a funny dedication to set the tone.
+If you’re writing a comedy, for example, this might be a chance to either offer a heartfelt dedication to show your emotional range, or to write a funny dedication to set the tone.

 You might also be writing for a specific target audience with whom you strongly identify.
 If your book revolves around a single mother struggling to make things happen in her love life, you might dedicate your book to other single mothers and offer them some empathy and connection.

-You can also match your dedication to the overall theme and tone of the book.
 If you’re writing a particularly atmospheric gothic novel, for example, your dedication might ring with mystery and intrigue.
 A lighthearted romance’s dedication might be witty and clever as well as heartfelt and sincere.
 This isn’t necessary, but it can be a nice primer for the reader.

-4. Draft dedications in different styles
+Draft dedications in different styles

 If you’re stuck between a few different dedications, that’s okay!
-It can feel like a lot of pressure to get a dedication just right, especially with so many different options with regards to tone and style.
+It can feel like a lot of pressure to get a dedication just right, especially with so many different options with regard to tone and style.
 Do you make it funny?
 Do you make it serious?
 Both?
 Neither?
 Ah!

-When you have your subject, or even if you’ve just narrowed it down to a few, draft a few different book dedications.
-Try funny ones, serious ones, and sappy ones.
-Try dedications to specific people, multiple people, places, or whatever you’re torn between.
 Play with different lengths—you may find that you need a paragraph to say what you need to say, but you might surprise yourself by stopping two sentences in.

 Draft a few, put them away for a few weeks, and come back to them.
 If you’re still stuck, have a trusted friend take a look to see which of them reads best.

-5. Read lots of book dedications
+Read lots of book dedications

 As is the case with anything you write, the best possible tip is to read widely in that area.
 So, if you’re working on a book dedication, you’ll want to read lots of other book dedications.